vanallenlab/beanie/README.md

 # BEANIE: group Biology EstimAtion iN sIngle cEll

 BEANIE is a python package for differential expression analysis in single cell RNA-seq data.
-It estimates group-level biology between two treatment groups by identifying statistically robust gene signatures.
-It uses a subsampling based approach to account for over-representation of biology due to differing numbers of cells per sample, and sample-exclusion based approach to reduce the effect of sample biases in differential expression analysis.
+It estimates group-level biology between two treatment groups by identifying statistically significant and robust gene signatures.
+It uses a subsampling based approach to remove the effect of sample biases due to differing numbers of cells per sample, and sample-exclusion based approach  in to quantify robustness in differential signature enrichment analysis.

+Tutorials can be found on the project wiki: https://www.github.com/sjohri20/beanie/wiki

 ## Installation